inakiechaide/Claude-voice/README.md

                     this.logDebug('⚠️ No se puede iniciar escucha: recognition=' + !!this.recognition + ', isListening=' + this.isListening + ', isSpeaking=' + this.isSpeaking);
                     return;
                 }

+                // Reset variables
+                this.lastTranscript = '';
+                this.processedLastTranscript = false;

                 try {
                     this.recognition.start();